tagline: From openSUSE

 If any provision of this agreement is held to be unenforceable, that will not affect the enforceability of the remaining provisions.
 This agreement will be governed by the laws of the State of Utah and of the US, without regard to any conflict of laws provisions, except that the United Nations Convention on the International Sale of Goods will not apply.
 This agreement sets forth the entire understanding and agreement between you and The openSUSE Project regarding its subject matter and may be amended only in a writing signed by both parties.
 No waiver of any right under this agreement will be effective unless in writing, signed by a duly authorized representative of the party to be bound.
 No waiver of any past or present right arising from any breach or failure to perform will be deemed to be a waiver of any future right arising under this agreement.
 Use, duplication, or disclosure by the U.S. Government is subject to the restrictions in FAR 52.227-14 (June 1987) Alternate III (June 1987), FAR 52.227-19 (June 1987), or DFARS 252.227-7013 (b)(3) (November 1995), or applicable successor clauses.

-Copyright © 2008-2011 The openSUSE Project.
+Copyright © 2008-2013 The openSUSE Project.
 All rights reserved.
-"Novell" and "openSUSE" are trademarks of Novell, Inc., which founded, sponsors, and is designated by, The openSUSE Project.
+"SUSE" and "openSUSE" are registered trademarks of SUSE LLC, or its affiliates, which founded, sponsors, and is designated by, The openSUSE Project.
 "Linux" is a registered trademark of Linus Torvalds.
 All other trademarks are the property of their respective owners.